moinwiki/moin/docs/user/subscriptions.rst

    *Subscribe* on item's page, then you will be subscribed using this type.
  * by item name (`name:<namespace>:<name value>`),

-   The user will be notified, if the name matches any of the item names and also its namespace.
-Keep in mind that an item can be renamed and notifications for this item would stop working if the new name doesn't match any more.
+   The user will be notified if the name matches any of the item names and also its namespace.
+Keep in mind that an item can be renamed, and notifications for this item would stop working if the new name doesn't match anymore.
  * by tag name (`tags:<namespace>:<tag value>`)

-   The user will be notified, if the tag name matches any of the item tags and its namespace.
+   The user will be notified if the tag name matches any of the item tags and its namespace.
  * by a prefix name (`nameprefix:<namespace>:<name prefix>`)

    Used for subscription to a set of items.
-The user will be notified, if at least one of the item names starts with the given prefix and matches item's namespace.
+The user will be notified if at least one of the item names starts with the given prefix and matches the item's namespace.
-   For example if you want to receive notifications about all the items from the default namespace whose name starts with `foo`, you can use `nameprefix::foo`.
+   For example, if you want to receive notifications about all the items from the default namespace whose name starts with `foo`, you can use `nameprefix::foo`.
  * by a regular expression (`namere:<namespace>:<name regexp>`)

    Used for subscription to a set of items.
-The user will be notified, if the regexp matches any of the item names and also its namespace.
-For example, if you want to receive notifications about all the items on wiki from the default namespace, then you can use `namere::.*`
+The user will be notified if the regular expression matches any of the item names and also its namespace.
+For example, if you want to receive notifications about all the items on the wiki from the default namespace, then you can use `namere::.*`